Trelystan: Church furnishings

 The rood screen of five lights survive, without cresting, but with five different ogee tracery heads robustly carved in oak.
-Crossley observed that the semicircular heads and boarding at the base are characteristic of the Dee Valley screens and resemble the screen at Pennant Melangell.
+Crossley observed that the semicircular heads and boarding at the base are characteristic of the Dee Valley screens and resemble the screen at St Melangell’s Church, Pennant Melangell.
 The screen looks out of place in its present position which indicates that it may have originally come from Chirbury Priory at the time of the Dissolution.
 The altar rails have turned balusters and date from c.
 1700.
-The Barrel Organ was made by S. Parsons of London in 1827 and features a Gothic revival case.
+The Barrel Organ was made by S. Parsons of London in 1827 and features a Gothic Revival case.
 Old box pews are reused as wainscot.

 The stained glass in the east window is called The Agony in the Garden, and is perhaps by David Evans.

 The churchyard is a small, almost rectangular enclosure which looks to have been extended to the north-east and perhaps to the south-west.
 Reached by a track across fields, six yews of considerable age encircle the west side of the church; the largest being by the south porch.
 Close to this yew lays a tombstone to the three men who were killed during the construction of Leighton Church.